sunnysideup/silverstripe-permission_provider/README.md

 You can pay us to create an improved / adapted version of this module for your own projects.
-Please contact us if you like to find out more: [www.sunnysideup.co.nz](http://www.sunnysideup.co.nz)
+Please contact us if you like to find out more: [www.sunnysideup.co.nz](http://www.sunnysideup.co.nz).
+For exmaple, we can write tests for this module.

 ## Author

 Sunny Side Up Ltd.

+## Care to see more modules?

+To find other modules, please visit [ssmods.com](http://ssmods.com/).